Jacobs Solutions

-Jacobs Solutions Inc. is an American international technical professional services firm.
-The company provides engineering, technical, professional and construction services, as well as scientific and specialty consulting for a broad range of clients globally, including companies, organizations, and government agencies.
-Jacobs has consistently ranked No. 1 on both Engineering News-Record (ENR)'s 2018, 2019, 2020 and 2021 Top 500 Design Firms and Trenchless Technology’s 2018, 2019, 2020 and 2021 Top 50 Trenchless Engineering Firms.
-Its worldwide annual revenue reached over $14 billion in the 2021 fiscal year, and earnings rose to $477 million.
+Jacobs Solutions Inc. is an American international technical professional services firm based in Dallas.
+The company provides engineering, technical, professional, and construction services as well as scientific and specialty consulting for a broad range of clients globally, including companies, organizations, and government agencies.
+Jacobs has consistently ranked No. 1 on both Engineering News-Record (ENR)'s 2018, 2019, 2020, 2021, 2022, and 2023 Top 500 Design Firms and Trenchless Technology’s 2018, 2019, 2020, and 2021 Top 50 Trenchless Engineering Firms.
+Its worldwide annual revenue were over $14 billion in the 2021 fiscal year, and earnings rose to $477 million.

 Overview

 Jacobs Engineering was founded in 1947, by Joseph J. Jacobs.
-The company's current Chief Executive Officer is Bob Pragada.
+The company's chief executive officer is Bob Pragada.
 He has been the CEO since January 2023.
-Steve Demetriou, the CEO from 2015 to 2023, now serves as the Executive Chair.
-The previous President and CEO was Craig L. Martin from 2006 until 2014.
+Steve Demetriou, the CEO from 2015 to 2023, now serves as the executive chair.
+The previous president and CEO was Craig L. Martin from 2006 until 2014.

 The company is publicly traded as a Fortune 500 company.
 As of September 2018, Jacobs had more than 80,800 employees globally, and more than 400 offices in North America, South America, Europe, the Middle East, Australia, Africa, and Asia.

-In October 2016, the company moved its headquarters from Pasadena, California to Dallas, Texas.
+In October 2016, the company moved its headquarters from Pasadena, California to Dallas.